 Apple AirPower charging pad

 Apple will also provide its own first-party charging pad for all its new wirelessly charged products.
-It's called and will have room for your Apple AirPods, an Apple Watch 3 and an iPhone X so you can have all three of your devices charge in one place.
+It's called AirPower and will have room for your Apple AirPods, an Apple Watch 3 and an iPhone X, so you can have all three of your devices charge in one place.

-Apple plans to launch the AirPower charging pad in 2018, so it's going to be a long wait until we get to use this option.
+Apple doesn't plan to launch the AirPower charging pad until 2018, so it's going to be a long wait until we get to use this option.